Nozbe/Michael.team/en/_posts/2022-10-19-ipad-corner.md

 cover: ipad-corner.jpg
 ---

-# Dedicated iPad stand-up desk in my home office
+# Dedicated iPad corner stand-up desk in my home office

 As I was tweaking my [home office](/office) recently (which I constantly do, as you know!) and installing my latest [Lego F1 Set](/mclaren) and figuring out what I’d do with [old trusty Thunderbolt Display](/display), I came up with an idea for a dedicated iPad stand-up desk.
 This way I can work standing ([which I’ve been doing since 2012!](/im-still-standing-my-latest-video-show/)) on my [iPad Pro](/ipad13pro) and enjoying the [double-monitor](/dual-monitor-setup-for-twice-the-productivity-43-productive-magazine-show/) productivity, which will be even more enhanced in iPadOS16 - this is how the setup looks like: